Do CoNLL-2003 Named Entity Taggers Still Work Well in 2023?: What Ingredients are Needed for Good Generalization?

 \subsection{Number of Fine-Tuning Examples}

 The generalizability of a model may also be affected by the size of the fine-tuning dataset.
-We conducted experiments varying the number of training examples used for fine-tuning from 10\% to 100\% of the CoNLL-2003 training set.
-The fine-tuning was done with RoBERTa\textsubscript{Base} and Flair embeddings using the same experimental setup as in Section~\ref{sec:experiment_setup}.
-We plot the percentage change in F\textsubscript{1} against the number of training examples in Fig~\ref{fig:training_examples}.
+We conduct experiments varying the number of CoNLL-2003 training examples used for fine-tuning from 10\% to 100\%.
+The fine-tuning is done with RoBERTa\textsubscript{Base} and Flair embeddings using the same experimental setup as in Section~\ref{sec:experiment_setup}.
+We plot the percentage change in F\textsubscript{1} against the percentage of training examples in Fig~\ref{fig:training_examples}.

 Both RoBERTa\textsubscript{Base} and Flair embeddings show improved generalization as we use more training examples.
 However, this improvement is more pronounced for Flair than RoBERTa\textsubscript{Base}.
 Even with 10\% of the training data, RoBERTa\textsubscript{Base} already shows a positive change in F\textsubscript{1} scores, and increasing the amount of training data to 100\% only improves the change by an absolute value of 1\%.
-This is in contrast to Flair, for which increasing the amount of training data from 10\% to just 20\% can already improve the change by 2\%.
+In contrast, increasing the amount of training data from 10\% to just 20\% can already improve $\Delta$F\textsubscript{1} by 2\% for Flair.

 The empirical evidence supports our hypothesis that having more training examples can improve the generalizability of the model, but such effect may vary across different models.
 RoBERTa-based models generalize well to new data even when only a small amount of fine-tuning data is available, whereas Flair benefits much more from having more fine-tuning data.